viamrobotics/docs/docs/how-tos/provision.md

 ## Prerequisites

 - Physical hardware constituting a machine
-- A WiFi-enabled laptop or mobile device if using the Viam mobile app
+- A WiFi-enabled computer, or mobile device (if using the Viam mobile app)

 ## Set up your machine using the Viam mobile app